 I am now retired form a career in scientific instruments having worked for a major Japanese company for 40 years.
 I am now returning to my roots in electronics and software.
 Radio Astronomy is a great fit for these roots.

 My main interest is corelating observational data streams from different Radio Astronomical observations.

-I'm also active in the BAA Radio Astronomy Section being the current meetings coordinator
+I'm also the BAA Radio Astronomy Section Director.

 My long standing interest in astronomy was re-energised when I discovered amateur radio astronomy.

 I enjoy building the instruments needed for making observations, currently VLF, magnetrometry and occasionally meteors.